Malta: A fortified paradise

 Shopping, dining and night life

-Every vacation requires some retail therapy, so head to Valletta’s Republic and Merchants streets, the craft village in Ta’ Qali, or the towns of St. Julien’s and Buġibba on Malta.
+Head to Valletta’s Republic and Merchants streets, the craft village in Ta’ Qali, or the towns of St. Julien’s and Buġibba on Malta.
 Malta also has several outdoor markets, including Valletta’s daily market (Monday-Friday) and larger Sunday market, Marsaxlokk’s Sunday market, and the market on Tuesdays in Vittoriosa (also known as Birgu).
 On Gozo, shop in Rabat (also called Victoria), or venture off the beaten path to purchase handmade items at the Ta’ Dbiegi craft village in Gharb.
 Shops are usually open Mondays to Saturdays in the morning and again late afternoon.

 The dining choices in Malta are as diverse as the culture, with Mediterranean flair and abundant seafood choices.
 Try Braġioli (stuffed beef cutlets), huge Maltese salads and the popular lampuka (dolphin fish or dorado).